datastructures-js/binary-search-tree/README.md

 ### findKey
 O(log(n))

-finds a node by its key if the node's key prob is provided in the constructor.
+finds a node by its object key if the key prob is provided in the constructor.

 ```js
 employees.findKey(60).getValue(); // { id: 60 }